CLAS Strategic Plan

 This strategic plan identifies a shared College mission, vision, and values; offers benchmarking data; articulates specific objectives and strategies; and provides some metrics for defining success.
 It embraces the broad priorities of UConn, including these highlighted by UConn President Tom Katsouleas in 2019:

-• Promoting a top-quality liberal arts education
+• Promoting a top-quality liberal arts education.

-• Advancing scholarship and increasing our research enterprise
+• Advancing scholarship and increasing our research enterprise.

-• Aligning our efforts with the economic needs of the State of Connecticut
+• Aligning our efforts with the economic needs of the State of Connecticut.

 The plan represents a dynamic entity, a roadmap of guiding principles with the flexibility to adapt to the changing environment in which we work and respond to opportunities as they arise.